 Bypass surgery is a more effective bariatric surgery than gastric balloon, lap band, and on some occasions than gastric sleeve surgery.
 After surgery, a majority of our patients lose most of their excess weight (averaging 70-80% excess weight loss %EWL) within the first two years.

 Mexico Bariatric Center has done a survey of a number of patients undergoing gastric bypass surgery in Mexico.
 Our findings at our Bariatric Center is shown in the retrospective chart review below:

 - 3 months post-op: 35% excess weight loss*

 - 6 months post-op: 55% excess weight loss*

 - 12 months post-op: 72% excess weight loss*

 - 18 months post-op: 78% excess weight loss*

-Fear of getting weight loss surgery in Mexico can be real if you are dealing with out-dated hospitals and inexperienced surgeons.
+Fear of getting weight loss surgery in Mexico can be real if you are dealing with outdated hospitals and inexperienced surgeons.
 Safe gastric bypass surgery in Mexico is something we keep an eye on at MBC.
-We use a closed network of drivers to ensure patient safety at all times.
-We pride ourselves on providing a qualified and certified company where patients can feel relaxed and safe when they travel abroad for gastric bypass surgery.
+We work with a closed network of hospital facilities, surgical teams, and staff to make sure patients feel relaxed and safe when they travel abroad for gastric bypass surgery.

 Gastric Bypass, Roux en-Y (Proximal): Proximal or short-limb RNY is the standard procedure performed.
 The Y-connection is connected near the upper part (proximal) or first 10 centimeters of the gastrointestinal tract (small intestine).